EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods

-\subsection{Comparisons with state-of-the-art methods}
+\subsection{Comparisons with State-of-the-art Methods}

-As shown in Table\eqref{table}, we compare EAN-MapNet with state-of-the-art methods.
-All methods take images as input, with image size set to (480, 800), and a batch size of 4 is employed during training.

-Compared to MapTR\cite{liao2022maptr}, EAN-MapNet demonstrates a significant improvement of 9.4 mAP in prediction accuracy.
-Additionally, despite doubling the number of initial queries in EAN-MapNet compared to MapTR, the inference speed only decreases by 2.2 fps.
-Furthermore, with identical segmentation loss supervision and depth estimation supervision, EAN-MapNet++ enhances prediction accuracy by 1.5 mAP compared to MapTRv2\cite{liao2023maptrv2}, while also reducing memory consumption by 8198M during training.
+As shown inTable\eqref{table}, we compare EAN-MapNet with state-of-the-art methods.
+Compared to MapTR\cite{liao2022maptr}, EAN-MapNet demonstrates a significant improvement of 9.4 mAP.
+Additionally, despite doubling the number of initial queries in EAN-MapNet compared to MapTR, the inference speed decreases by only 2.2 fps.
+Furthermore, with identical segmentation-based loss and depth estimation loss, EAN-MapNet achieves a 1.5 mAP improvement over MapTRv2\cite{liao2023maptrv2}, while also reducing memory consumption by 8198M during training.
 Additionally, EAN-MapNet outperforms PivotNet\cite{ding2023pivotnet} by 2.6 mAP.
-Compared to BeMapNet, EAN-MapNet++ significantly surpasses BeMapNet\cite{qiao2023end}, with a margin of 3.2 mAP.
+In comparison to BeMapNet\cite{qiao2023end}, EAN-MapNet significantly outperforms it with a margin of 3.2 mAP.
 Simultaneously, we performed qualitative visualization in Fig\eqref{fig7}.